 The presence (in person or by proxy) of the holders of at least one half (1⁄2) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting.
 The presence (in person or by proxy) of the holders of at least one half (1⁄2) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share of each such class, is necessary to constitute a quorum at the Annual Meeting for the purpose of electing such directors.
-If a quorum is not present at the Annual Meeting on Wednesday, April 19, 2017, at 10:30 a.m.
+If a quorum is not present at the Annual Meeting on Wednesday, April 17, 2019, at 10:30 a.m.
 (Panama time), then a second meeting will be held at 10:30 a.m.
-(Panama time) on Thursday, April 20, 2017, at the same location, with the shareholders present (in person or by proxy) at such second meeting.
-At such second meeting, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.
+(Panama time) on Thursday, April 18, 2019, at the same location, with the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting; and present (in person or by proxy) at such meeting; and present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting; and present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.

-As of December 31, 2016, there were issued and outstanding an aggregate of 39,160,048 shares of all classes of the Bank's common stock.
-Set forth below is the number of shares of each class of the Bank's common stock issued and outstanding as of December 31, 2016:
+As of December 31, 2018, there were issued and outstanding an aggregate of 39,538,550 shares of all classes of the Bank's common stock.
+Set forth below is the number of shares of each class of the Bank's common stock issued and outstanding as of December 31, 2018:

-Class of Shares Number of Shares Outstanding as of December 31, 2016
+Class of Shares Number of Shares Outstanding as of December 31, 2018

 Class A Common Shares 6,342,189

-Class B Common Shares 2,474,469
+Class B Common Shares 2,245,226

-Class E Common Shares 30,343,390
+Class E Common Shares 30,951,135

 Class F Common Shares 0

-Total Common Shares 39,160,048
+Total Common Shares 39,538,550

-As of December 31, 2016, the Bank was not directly or indirectly owned or controlled by another corporation or any foreign government, and no person was the registered owner of more than 6.1% of the total outstanding shares of voting capital stock of the Bank.
+As of December 31, 2018, the Bank was not directly or indirectly owned or controlled by another corporation or any foreign government, and no person was the registered owner of more than 13% of the total outstanding shares of voting capital stock of the Bank.

-The following table sets forth information regarding the Bank's shareholders that are the beneficial owners of 5% or more of any one class of the Bank's voting stock, on December 31, 2016:
+The following table sets forth information regarding the Bank's shareholders that are the beneficial owners of 5% or more of any one class of the Bank's voting stock, on December 31, 2018: